Sky Tonight

 Vesta Description

-Vesta, designated as 4 Vesta, is a main-belt asteroid, located between Mars and Jupiter in the solar system.
-With a diameter of 526 km, 4 Vesta completes its orbit around the Sun in 3.6 years.
-At the moment, 4 Vesta is 2.184 AU (326,766,629 km) from Earth, and it is located in the constellation Libra.
+This asteroid is designated 4 Vesta, main-belt asteroid Its diameter is approximately 526 km.
+4 Vesta completes an orbit around the Sun in 3.6 years.
+It is currently 1.786 AU (267,165,341 km) from Earth, and is located in the constellation Cetus.

 Earth Vesta